 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions with well-drained soils, avoid planting anywhere that floods for more than two weeks in the spring.
 Does not like too much sulphur.

-Growth Habits and Disease Resistance: Vigorous with an upright and spreading growth pattern, slow to start bearing fruit and prefers warm locations for bearing moderate and reliable crops.
+Growth Habits and Disease Resistance: Vigorous with an upright and spreading growth pattern, slow to start bearing fruit and prefers warm locations for bearing moderate and reliable crops, spur-bearing.
 Somewhat susceptible to scab, susceptible to stony pit, and very susceptible to mildew and fireblight, but somewhat resistant to coddling moth

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)

 Pollination: Requires a pollinator of a different pear variety (European or Asian) that blooms around the same time

 Ripens: Early October, needs to ripen about a month off the tree